piedeboer96/BingBoysGolf/README.md

 1. To launch the game, open this repository in your favourite IDE and navigate to the following file:
    BingBoysGolf/desktop/src/com/project_1_2/group_16/DesktopLauncher.java
-   And run this file to launch the game. (note: on mac_os it is recommended to run the game using gradle instead, see instruction bellow in the "notes" section.)
+   And run this file to launch the game. (note: on macOS it is recommended to run the game using gradle instead, see instruction bellow in the "notes" section)

 2. Use the input-textfields on the UI to customise the game.